 This mountain range with steep slopes ranges from 1,670m to 5,109m in altitude.
 Its highest peaks have permanent snow fields and glaciers.
 It constitutes also a vital water catchment area, sheltering the highest and most permanent sources of the River Nile.
 Due to high and regular rainfall, the area is home to luxuriant and unusual flora such as giant lobelias.

 Map of Rwenzori MountainsLoad map

 So I ended up in Kyanjiki near Kilembe, itself already an extraordinary sight: it is an abandoned mining village, with lots of collapsed buildings and a broken-down cable car system.
 The endless rows of houses for the miners are now rented out to ordinary people, it looks very shabby and poor.
-Since last year mining (for copper and cobalt) has resumed however in this area, when the Chinese-owned Tibet-Hima Mining Company Limited won the concession.
+Since last year mining (for copper and cobalt) has resumed however in this area when the Chinese-owned Tibet-Hima Mining Company Limited won the concession.

 The hike started out quite strenuous, it’s a 2.2 km long route out of the village and over a ridge before you even enter the national park.
-Fortunately it gets much better after that.
-On the other side of the hill we walked on paths through farmlands.
+Fortunately, it gets much better after that.
+On the other side of the hill, we walked on paths through farmlands.
 They mostly grow cassava here.
 And there are cows and goats.
-After an hour’s walk we came upon a stone building: the park office.
-Here we had to pay the 35 US dollar entrance fee and write down our names in the visitors log.
+After an hour’s walk, we came upon a stone building: the park office.
+Here we had to pay the 35 US dollar entrance fee and write down our names in the visitors' log.

 I had been deliberating quitting the trek here (the Chinese girl had had the same thoughts, she confided), as I was afraid the hiking would be too tough for me.
 But I decided to continue as the going had been so easy.
 And it stayed that way for another hour or 2.
 Within the park borders, the trail runs parallel to the Nyamwamba River and is almost flat.
 Monkeys are often seen here, but we didn’t encounter any.
 One of the guides showed us a chameleon: it was so well camouflaged that it looked like a dead leaf.

 After about 3.5 hours we left the forest track to start another steep climb.
 That brought us to the finish of this hike: the Musenge rock shelter.
 The shelter is nothing more than that, a roof attached to an overhanging rock.
 It is sometimes used by park staff.
 That shelter suddenly also served us well because it started raining.

 The rainforest really lived up to its name.
 We waited for an hour for the rain to stop, but when it didn’t we started the 9km march back to the hostel.
 We only had a quick stop again at the park entrance where we muddled the warden’s office with our wet gear.

 Neither from the trail nor from Kilembe did I see the Rwenzori’s famed snow-capped mountain peaks.
 Later I asked a guide in Fort Portal about it, and he said that there is a viewpoint along the main road between Kasese and Fort Portal from where on a clear day you can see them.
-Otherwise there's no other option than embark on a multi-day hike through the Rwenzoris.
+Otherwise, there's no other option than embark on a multi-day hike through the Rwenzoris.

 2004 Removed from Danger list

 1999 In Danger